-- the animals are not held up as moral examples, but there are ‘good’ and ‘bad’ ones as there are good and bad humans, lack of speech being the only animal disadvantage
+- The animals are not held up as moral examples, but there are ‘good’ and ‘bad’ ones as there are good and bad humans, lack of speech being the only animal disadvantage

-- the donkeys talk to each other and understand human speech
+- The donkeys talk to each other and understand human speech

-- Jemmy’s mother advises him to be docile and obedient, as Black Beauty’s Jemmy is also advised by an older donky (Balaam) the Merrylegs of the story and he relates with some feeling what it feels like to be shod, with its strange noises, heaviness and height.
+- Jemmy’s mother advises him to be docile and obedient, as Black Beauty’s Jemmy is also advised by an older donkey (Balaam) the Merrylegs of the story and he relates with some feeling what it feels like to be shod, with its strange noises, heaviness and height.

-- Considerable detail about riding, driving, saddling and being hired on donky races and the use of blinkers, on the traffice of the day in Fleet Street, Chancery Lane, Holborn and Russell Square, where at the side of the road donkeys drawing carts could be almost knee deep in mud.
+- There’s considerable detail about riding, driving, saddling and being hired on donkey races and the use of blinkers, on the traffic of the day in Fleet Street, Chancery Lane, Holborn and Russell Square, where at the side of the road donkeys drawing carts could be almost knee deep in mud.

 Even if I personally never wish to be sent another book about a little lost kitten, Black Beauty laid the foundation for the Royal Society for the Prevention of Cruelty to Animals.Amanda Craig

 If Uncle Tom’s Cabin changed the way white people began to see black people, novels such as Black Beauty changed how we see animals.Amanda Craig

 Black Beauty had a heavy influence on the following: